 Industry Analysis & Industry Trends

-The Printing industry has been hit hard over the past five years as consumers have increasingly received information through online platforms rather than printed materials.
-This trend has led to a sharp decline in demand for services that professional printers in the industry provide.
+The Printing industry has declined over the past five years, as consumers have increasingly sought information through online platforms rather than printed materials.
+This trend has reduced demand for professional printing services from industry providers.
 Online media continues to encroach on the domain of newspaper, magazine, book and directory publishers.
-As digital technology has progressed, the printed word has proven slow to produce and costly to distribute.
-Consumers and businesses have therefore increasingly traded and conducted business online without using printed materials.
-As a result, industry revenue is estimated to fall at a compound annual rate of 3.8% over the five years through 2016-17, to $7.5 billion.
+As digital technology has evolved, the printed word has become slow to produce and costly to distribute.
+Consumers and businesses have therefore increasingly been trading online without using printed materials.
+Industry revenue is expected to fall at an annualised 2.1% over the five years through 2016-17, to $7.5 billion.
 As these trends continue, revenue is set to drop by a further 4.6% in 2016-17... purchase to read more